danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 [Import Maps](https://github.com/WICG/import-maps) will eventually solve this problem, but that's still [some time away](https://caniuse.com/import-maps) for now.

-Skypack also wraps [CommonJS code](https://nodejs.org/docs/latest/api/modules.html) with an interop layer, so that you can import older packages too.
+Skypack also wraps [CommonJS code](https://nodejs.org/docs/latest/api/modules.html) with some compatibility code, so that you can import older packages too.

-I'm generally happy with this setup, but the one rough edge that I do run into is the need for a constant internet connection during development.
+The rough edge that I do run into is the need for a constant internet connection during development.

 This time last year I was crossing Russia by train.
 Lots of free time and very little connectivity.
 Not a typical development environment perhaps, but sometimes you don't have internet access and it's frustrating when that gets in the way of working.
 I was building [a web app](https://github.com/danprince/siberia) with a single dependency, which I ended up vendoring (which still works brilliantly as an alternative) during a window of 4G, whilst stopped at a city along the way.